movementlabsxyz/MIP/MIP/mip-34/README.md

 FFS is divided into

-- **Postconfirmation**: a mechanism to confirm the validity of a block on L1
+- **Postconfirmation**: a mechanism to confirm the validity of a block on L1, see [MIP-37](https://github.com/movementlabsxyz/MIP/blob/mip/postconfirmation/MIP/mip-37/README.md).
-- **Fastconfirmation**: a mechanism to confirm the validity of a block on L2
+- **Fastconfirmation**: a mechanism to confirm the validity of a block on L2, see [MIP-65](https://github.com/movementlabsxyz/MIP/blob/mip/L2confirmation/MIP/mip-65/README.md).

 ## Definitions